sailfish009/openstructure/modules/mol/base/doc/editors.rst

     :param is_hetatm: whether the atom is an atom coming from a HETATM record.
     :type is_hetatm:  bool
     :returns:         :class:`AtomHandle`

+  .. method:: InsertAltAtom(residue, atom_name, alt_group, pos, element="", occupancy=1.0, b_factor=0.0)

+    Insert new atom with alternative position indicator

+    :param residue:   is the parent residue and must be valid
+    :type residue:    :class:`ResidueHandle`
+    :param atom_name: is the atom name.
+While free to choose a name, it is advised  to properly name the atoms according to IUPAC rules as several algorithms as well as most :class:`builders <conop.Builder>` in the :mod:`conop`
+                      module rely on proper naming.
+    :type atom_name:  string
+    :param alt_group: group is the name of the alternative atom position group.
+                      If no group of that name exists, it will be created.
+    :type alt_group:  string
+    :param pos:       is the position of the atom in global coordinates
+    :type pos:        :class:`~ost.geom.Vec3`
+    :param element:   is the atom's element.
+If set to a a valid element, atom properties such as mass, charge, radius are set based on default values for that element.
+If the element string is empty, or unknown, the properties are filled with rather meaningless default values.
+    :type element:    class:`string`
+    :param occupancy: The occupancy of the atom. between 0 and 1
+    :type occupancy:  float
+    :param b_factor:  temperature factor.
+    :type  b_factor:  float

+    :returns:         :class:`AtomHandle`

+  .. method:: InsertAltAtom(residue, atom, alt_group)

+    Insert new atom with alternative position indicator

+    :param residue:   is the parent residue and must be valid
+    :type residue:    :class:`ResidueHandle`
+    :param atom:      Must be a valid Atom
+    :type atom:       :class:`AtomHandle`
+    :param alt_group: group is the name of the alternative atom position group.
+                      If no group of that name exists, it will be created.
+    :type alt_group:  string
+    :returns:         :class:`AtomHandle`

+  .. method:: AddAltAtomPos(alt_group, atom, pos, occupancy=1.0, b_factor=0.0)

+    Add an alternative atom position

+    :param alt_group: group is the name of the alternative atom position group.
+                      If no group of that name exists, it will be created.
+    :type alt_group:  string
+    :param atom:      It is required that the atom has been inserted via InsertAltAtom, If the atom is a conventional atom without alternative location, a Error will be thrown.
+    :type atom:       :class:`AtomHandle`
+    :param pos:       is the position of the atom in global coordinates
+    :type pos:        :class:`~ost.geom.Vec3`
+    :param occupancy: The occupancy of the atom. between 0 and 1
+    :type occupancy:  float
+    :param b_factor:  temperature factor.
+    :type  b_factor:  float

   .. method:: AddTorsion(name, atom1, atom2, atom3, atom4)